 Respecting wildlife means minimizing habitat disruption, this includes noise.

 Human noise pollution starts with the sound of our own voice.
 We are gossipers and loud by nature, much more so than any of our great apes siblings.
 While working in the wild, on the trails refrain from chatting just for the sake of chatting.
 Wait to be at camp.
 Communicate with purpose and do it quietly.
 This way you minimize harmful disruptions of wildlife activities around you , as well as you will increase your chances to actually observe wildlife [5, 6].

 Stay alert to scams, unethical conservation behaviors, and projects.

 ▸ Discuss with your fellow volunteers and leaders.
 Take notes, research, and report to specialists/authorities if you have any doubt about the ethicality of a project.
 In short look for the ‘con’ in conservation.

 For instance, there is currently a very big trend in having so-called conservation institutions offering close interactions with wildlife.
 Numerous volunteers from all ages are fooled into cub petting, walking with lions or other big cat species having been reassured that it is done ultimately with a conservation intent.
 Almost all of these facilities actually are nothing else than entertainment sites or farm facilities whose lions once too old are sold to canned hunting operations and such.
-Ask us for references if you want to know more, you can also scan our website newsroom’s posts or visit our social media (including Facebook, Twitter or Google+) where we regularly discuss these issues.
+Ask us for references if you want to know more, you can also scan our website newsroom’s posts or visit our social media (including Facebook, Twitter or Instagram) where we regularly discuss these issues.
 In all cases, even if you have been a victim of such scams, do not keep it for yourself, spread the word about the project(s) and institution(s) so that proper authorities and experts can investigate and act accordingly.

-Being a volunteer comes with the social responsibility to alert or report when necessary (of course when it is safe to do so).
+Being a volunteer comes with the social responsibility to remain alert and report when necessary (of course when it is safe to do so).

 More About Professionalism